Paying for care and support

 How we work out how much you pay

 If you do not have savings over £23,250, we will add up your income and savings to work out how much you can afford to pay towards the cost of your care.
-We will ignore some types of income, such as wages and the mobility component of disability living allowance.
+We will ignore some types of income, such as wages and the mobility component of Personal Independent Payment.

 If you are receiving care at home, we will take off a set allowance for your home expenses such as heat and light.
 We will also allow for some expenses you have told us about such as Council Tax, rent and disability related expenditure.